 - Feel happier and healthier – being creative, socialising and having fun makes you feel better.

-Our user-led committees and our Total Communication approach make sure that participants can express their opinions and ideas and contribute to the ongoing development of our projects and activities.
+Our Total Communication approach make sure that all participants are able to express their opinions and ideas and contribute to the ongoing development of our projects and activities.

 Our work is centred around co-production - we level the playing field by providing everyone with the support and space they need to have an equal say.
 And we make sure that everyone has a lot of fun along the way!

 We're an accredited Living Wage Employer, because we believe that a hard day's work deserves a full day's pay.
 And we're registered with the Fundraising Regulator because we're committed to being open, honest and respectful when we're fundraising.